bbc/gel/src/components/data-tables.md

 ```

 ::: alert Conditional interactivity
 It is not recommended the table container is made focusable by default, since tables that do not trigger a scrollbar would result in an interactive container that _doesn't do anything_.
-In the [**Reference implementation**](#reference-implementation) `tabindex="0"` is removed via `ResizeObserver` where the container is not overflowing.
+In the [**Reference implementation**](#reference-implementation) `tabindex="0"` is removed via `ResizeObserver` where the container does not overflow.

 `tabindex="0"` is added in the markup, and from the outset, in case JavaScript or `ResizeObserver` are not available.
 :::